bandang0/mmajconline/index.md

 ## Staying up to date

-To receive information and announcements for future sessions, please [subscribe to our mailing list](https://listserv.in2p3.fr/cgi-bin/wa?SUBED1=MM-MEETINGS-IDF-L&A=1).
+To receive information and announcements for future sessions, please subscribe to our mailing list, with the following procedure:
+* Send an email to JChe-request@iap.fr with an empty "Subject" with in the body of the message: subscribe
+* Then, wait for the request to confirm your request that will send the list server (a few seconds are enough).
+* Once you have received the automatic response from the list server, just make a Reply.
+You will then receive a welcome message.

 ## Organizing team